nlpie-research/Compact-Biomedical-Transformers/README.md

 # How to prepare your coding environment

-First, install the below packages via the command below:
+First, install the below packages using the following command:

 ```bash
 pip install transformers datasets seqeval evaluate